 Not all SIM plans need calling minutes and texts.
 When you want to use mobile broadband - perhaps on your Android tablet or iPad, via a dongle or mobile broadband device, or even just on your smartphone - all you need is a SIM with a data allowance.

 And you're in luck.
-Tons of networks offer SIMs that just include data, whether you need a little or a lot, and most of them will work in any mobile broadband gadget.
+Tons of networks offer SIMs that just include data, whether you need a little or a lot, and most of them will work in any mobile broadband gadget - such as your Android tablet or iPad.
 You can use data-only SIMs in a mobile phone, but on some networks it's against the terms and conditions of use.
 These deals are largely designed for mobile broadband.

 Who offers data-only SIM deals?